Archive

 Swaziland Temporary Residence Permit (TRP)

-We have been in Swaziland right at 3 months now, and I can definitively say that the most annoying, frustrating, time-consuming, expensive thing we have had to deal with is obtaining our Temporary Residence Permit.
+Having lived in Swaziland 2.5 years now and gone through the process twice, I can definitively say that the most annoying, frustrating, time-consuming, expensive thing we have had to deal with is obtaining our Temporary Residence Permit.
 This TRP (as it is often called) is basically a visa / work permit that allows a person to remain in Swaziland for an extended period of time.
 I figured if explaining the process a bit could save at least one person some headaches, then it was worth it… so, here are a few notes on what we learned during the process.

 [SIDE NOTE: Apart from obtaining an TRP, there are a few things you can do to stay in the country if you are American (different countries have different rules, so I can only comment on my experience).
 First, upon entering Swaziland, the stamp they give you at the border is good for 30 days in country.
 Note, that this is not mentioned anywhere, but it is common knowledge.
 I have been told that if you stay in the country with just your passport stamp for more than 30 days, then the fees can be pretty intense: as in a couple hundred emalangeni every day you are over.
 So, if you want to stay current, you can always just cross the border at least once a month.
 Of course that is time-consuming and requires regular planning.
 The other option is to go to the government offices and get an extension of days.
 If you bring your passport in, they will give you a new stamp.
 But, this can only be done twice a year, so be selective on when you employ this.]

-Your first visit to the government offices will be to pick up the paperwork.
+The first place you need to go is the office that actually takes care of TRPs.
+In my experience, this has been handled in room 114 or 117 (right side of the hallway), although it does change.
+If you haven’t already picked up the paperwork you will need to do that first.
 Unfortunately you can’t download the forms online (as far as I know) and thus have to make a special trip to even start the process.
 (I have uploaded digital copies at the end of this so you can get a feel for the paperwork involved, but please note these are not official.)
 At the TRP offices, you will get a list of application requirements as well as the actual forms.
 For missionaries and those looking to be employed while in country you will need to pick up Form 3 (Entry Permit Application), Medical Certificates for all who are applying, and a Dependant Form (form 6) for everyone besides the primary applicant.

 Here is what the application requirements actually list for each category: